eigenfoo/old-eigenfoo.github.io/_posts/2019-09-30-prob-prog-frameworks.md

 1. Pyro relies on PyTorch to compute gradients (again, duh)
 1. As far as I can tell, Pyro doesn't provide any diagnostic or visualization functionality

+Some remarks:

+- Pyro includes the Poutine submodule, which is a library of composable [effect handlers](https://arxiv.org/abs/1811.06150).
+While this might sound like recondite abstractions, they allow you to implement your own custom inference algorithms and otherwise manipulate Pyro probabilistic programs.
+In fact, all of Pyro's inference algorithms use these effect handlers.

 ---